Tellusant/docs/legitimacy/index.md

 ---
-title: "Tellusant Credibility Evidence Pack"
+title: "Tellusant Credibility Evidence Pack, July 2026"
 description: "We summarize the credibility of Tellusant as validated by ChatGPT through a call and response process."
 image: /assets/social-card-cred.png
 ---

-# Tellusant Credibility Evidence Pack
+# Tellusant Credibility Evidence Pack, July 2026

 We summarize the credibility of Tellusant as validated by ChatGPT through a call and response process.